snl-dakota/dakota/docs/user/usingdakota/studytypes/optimization.rst

 and hierarchical surrogates for use in optimization.
 Finally, sometimes there are multiple objectives that one may want to optimize simultaneously instead of a single scalar objective.
-In this case, one may employ multi-objective methods that are described in Section `1.3.1 <#opt:additional:multiobjective>`__.
+In this case, one may employ multi-objective methods that are described :ref:`below <opt:additional:multiobjective>`.

 This overview of optimization approaches underscores that no single optimization method or algorithm works best for all types of optimization problems.
-Section `1.4 <#opt:usage>`__ offers guidelines for choosing a Dakota optimization algorithm best matched to your specific optimization problem.
+The :ref:`Optimization Usage Guidelines <opt:usage>` offers guidelines for choosing a Dakota optimization algorithm best matched to your specific optimization problem.

 .. _`opt:formulations:constraints`: